Crime Modeling with Truncated L\'evy Flights for Residential Burglary Models: Acknowledgment

-We would like to first thank the Applied and Computational Mathematics REU Program Summer 2015 at UCLA.
-We would also like to thank the helpful discussions with Professor Theodore Kolokolnikov, Professor Martin Short, Dr. Scott McCalla, Sorathan Chaturapruek, Fei Fang, Albert X. Jiang, and Milind Tambe.
-Finally, we would like to thank Prof. Adina Ciomaga for providing inspirations for our future work.
-This work is supported by NSF grant DMS-1045536 and ARO MURI grant W911NF-11-1-0332.
+We would like to thank Theodore Kolokolnikov, Martin Short, Scott McCalla, Sorathan Chaturapruek, and Adina Ciomaga for helpful discussions.
+This work is supported by NSF grant DMS-1045536, NSF grant DMS-1737770, and ARO MURI grant W911NF-11-1-0332.
 L. W. is also partly supported by NSF grant DMS-1620135.
-C. W. is also partly supported under the NSF grant 0932078000 when she was in residence at the Mathematical Science Research Institute in Berkeley, California, during the Fall, 2015 semester.